 - Appropriately encouraging, empowering, and appreciating others.
 Relationships are built when we notice and mindfully comment.
 I have never met anyone who does not welcome being seen, heard and acknowledged.

 5. On a scale from 1 to 10, (1 being poor and 10 being excellent) how would you rate yourself as a communicator?

 It is difficult to rate one’s self.
 I give myself a 9 from where I used to be!
 On the whole, I rate myself at an 8.
 I want to honor the time and effort I have devoted to improving my communication skills.

 6. What do you think you do well when you communicate?

 At my ripe age, people tell me they feel uplifted, empowered, and loved by me.
 I watch for moments I can honestly acknowledge, encourage and appreciate.
 I smile as often as I can as it helps others feel safe and trusting.
-Listening empathetically well as using self-responsible language has earned me trust.
+Listening empathetically and using self-responsible language has earned the trust of others.